On Brand Nigeria

 …those ‘witnessing’ or ‘abetting’ such relationships would also face custodial sentences, and groups that advocate for gay and lesbian rights could also be penalized … Before it becomes law, the bill must be passed by the lower chamber, the House of Representatives, and then signed by the president.

 The bill could not come at a worse time for gays in Nigeria, already subjected to harassment, hate crimes and death.
 Activists point out that they have never agitated for gay marriage on Nigeria’s law books.

 Why is going after a small minority a priority for Nigeria’s political class?
 Here are some choice quotes from one of the senators, Ahmed Lawan:

 This is to be pro-active so no-one catches us unaware … We are protecting humanity and family values, in fact, we are protecting civilization in its entirety … Should we allow for indiscriminate same-sex marriage, very soon the population of this world would diminish.

 As the BBC reported this week, Lawal’s views are “moderate compared with some of his peers” in the Senate.

-And a quick read of comments to recent posts defending gay rights–whether Richard Branson or Nigerian blogger Linda Ikeji–points to how deep-seated and widespread homophobia is in Nigeria.
-As journalist Chude Jideonwo wrote on CNN’s African Voices blog:
+And a quick read of comments to recent posts defending gay rights – whether Richard Branson or well known Nigerian blogger Linda Ikeji – point to how deep-seated and widespread homophobia is in Nigeria.

-Not all Nigerians are like this though.
-A few gay rights activists here in New York City (I know it is safer to do so from a distance) took to the streets–well, to the sidewalk–in front of the Nigerian Mission to the United Nations to protest the new law.
-In the video–below, shot by one of my students, Travis Ferland–I especially enjoyed the comments of a man that wandered into the frame around the 1:27 mark.
+Not all Nigerians are like this, though.
+Some are brave at home From the diaspora, especially in North America, from where is a safe, gay rights activists have taken to the streets, to protest the widespread homophobia and to condemn the government and the new law.
+In this video, shot by one of my students at The New School, Travis Ferland – I especially enjoyed the comments of a man that wandered into the frame around the 1:27 mark.